Joe Aillet Stadium: Davison Athletics Complex

+Press Box and Suites

+The press box and suites are located above the bleachers on the home side of Joe Aillet Stadium.
+Originally built in 1968 and expanded in 1988, the sky box was renovated and replaced in time for the 2017 season.
+The first floor of the facility includes multiple luxury suites for fans; and the second floor includes room for coaches, broadcast members, and gameday officials.
+Additional signage was added onto the front, in time for the 2023 season, which highlighted the program's 3 national championships and 3 retired jersey numbers.

+Sarah and A.L.
+Williams Champions Plaza

+Sarah and A.L.
+Williams Champions Plaza is a plaza located on the north side of Joe Aillet Stadium.
+The plaza recognizes the achievements of many notable Bulldogs and Lady Techsters, including statues of Terry Bradshaw, Fred Dean, Willie Roaf, Karl Malone, Kim Mulkey, and Teresa Weatherspoon.
+Groundbreaking commenced on April 22, 2023, and the statue unveiling occurred September 20 of the same year.

 Dawgzilla

 Dawgzilla is the name of the HD LED video display board and sound system located behind the north end zone of Joe Aillet Stadium.
 The video board was designed, manufactured, and installed by Daktronics during the summer of 2009.
 The HD-X video display measures 25 ft high by 45 ft wide with a 16 mm pixel pitch.
 Two ribbon boards placed directly above and below the main video display each measure 4 ft high by 45 ft wide with 23 mm pixel pitches.
 The total video display area measures 1485 sqft, which made Dawgzilla the largest video board in the Western Athletic Conference after its construction in 2009.
 Also installed atop the video display is a custom Sportsound sound system.
 The video board is mounted on a brick foundation constructed by Lincoln Builders and is flanked by artistic metal displays.
 The Dawgzilla project cost $2 million and was financed through a partnership with Learfield Sports and Community Trust Bank.
+The board will soon be replaced by the Center for Student-Athlete Success, with a new video board being placed above.

 Other uses

 In 1985 Louisiana Tech hosted the New Orleans Saints training camp.

+On October 14, 2005 Tulane used the stadium for their game against UTEP.
+Tulane's football team was displaced after their home stadium, the Louisiana Superdome, was damaged by Hurricane Katrina in August 2005 and had to play all their football games on the road that season.

 The Louisiana Tech Lady Techster soccer team originally used Joe Aillet Stadium as its home facility upon the program's inception in 2004.
 The first Lady Techster soccer game in the stadium was on August 28, 2005, a 2–0 win over the Mississippi Valley State Delta Devils.
 In 2009, the Lady Techsters soccer team moved to their new home field located across the street from the stadium.